stormqloud/kazoo-tgbbok/fax.md

 Kazoo has inbound and outbound faxing to/from PDF.

+Faxing has progressed from 3.16 to 3.18 and some features held off until 3.20

 ## Fax to Email
 * This should work with no problem.
 Assign a callflow with a DID number to go into "receive fax".
 The "receive fax" application will associate with a user record.
 The PDF will be delivered to the users email address.
 * There is inbound faxbox funcationality also.